dicchyantgurung/Identifying-undervalued-vs-overvalued-houses-in-King-County-Seattle/README.md

 - Plot the model

 Step 5: Tune the base model
-- Trim the 'Price' column to only include data upto 1 million dollars
+- Trim the 'Price' column to include house price only upto 1 million dollars
 - Perform k-folds cross validation to validate the model
 - Finalize the model